marb61a/marb61a.github.io/_posts/2017-11-08-Laravel-PHPMyAdmin-The-Familiar-Terminal.md

   Again no dice but then a single command helped

-      sudo dpkg-reconfigure phpmyadmin          - You will be given an option to get rid of existing stuff, getting rid of it worked for me.
+      sudo dpkg-reconfigure phpmyadmin

+  You will be given an option to get rid of existing stuff, getting rid of it worked for me.

-  Once again command line 1 gui based tools 0 when it comes to clearing up isues
+  Once again command line 1 gui based tools 0 when it comes to clearing up issues, this seems to be a theme of late.

 **Good Reads**